-The Friends of Sutton have contributed much to the Center over the past few years, including: monitoring Bald Eagle nests (as part of the Bald Eagle Survey Team – BEST); revitalizing the quail barn; creating beautiful landscaping around the campus; cleaning, organizing, and inventorying our garages; repurposing underutilized spaces; cataloging our collection of journal reprints and books; scanning our massive collection of photo slides; and generally making the Sutton Center a wonderful place to work!
+Volunteers have contributed much to the Center over the past few years, including: monitoring Bald Eagle nests (as part of the Bald Eagle Survey Team – BEST); revitalizing the quail barn; creating beautiful landscaping around the campus; cleaning, organizing, and inventorying our garages; repurposing underutilized spaces; cataloging our collection of journal reprints and books; scanning our massive collection of photo slides; and generally making the Sutton Center a wonderful place to work!

-Much remains to do, but the Friends of Sutton is continuing to grow and now regularly host volunteers during weekly evening sessions.
 We are seeking ways to more fully use everyone’s organizational, detail-oriented, and hard-working talents to best help the Sutton Center advance in accomplishing our mission.
 Possible projects include small construction around campus, building upkeep, and committee planning for education, outreach, and/or development events.

 If you could define yourself as an idea machine, a construction hobbyist, a filing enthusiast, or a handy helper, please consider volunteering to contribute your talents to a great cause!
 Contact us to learn more about current opportunities.
 We’d love to have you join the team!